shubhamguptasr/shubhamguptasr/README.md

 - 👋 Hi, I’m @shubhamguptasr, formaly known as Shubham.
-- 👀 I’m interested in Engineering, cloud computing and DevOps.
+- 👀 I’m interested in Engineering, Software Dev, Cloud computing and DevOps.
 - 🌱 I’m currently learning Python, Linux and TerraForm.
 - 🙌 I'm trying to make career change from Electrical Engineer to Software Dev/DevOps
 - 💞️ I’m looking to collaborate on ... not sure yet aha.
 Still learning.
 Probably some Cloud stuff